DEMON1A/CyberHackCTF-WriteUps/README.md

 - ```https://addons.mozilla.org/en-US/firefox/addon/wappalyzer/``` > **Wappalyzer For Firefox - Get Websites Frameworks Versions And Server Stuff ..etc**

 - ```https://portswigger.net/burp``` > **BurpSuite For WebPentest**

+## Genral Tips:

+- **Make Sure You Take Note Of All Weird Stuff You Found In The Stack That Could Lead To Get You In The Flag And Soometimes The Flag Will Be Encrypted**